Macrometacorp/docs/docs/c8ql/tutorial/sort-and-limit.md

     RETURN c.name
 ```

-The query returns the first five results.
+The query returns the first five results, in random order.

 ```json
 [